Avverma9/jobAddah/client/SEO_GUIDE.md

-# SEO Guide for JobAddah
+# SEO Guide for JobsAddah

 This file summarizes what was implemented and recommended next steps to get the site ranking for keywords like "govt job", "sarkari result", "naukri", etc.